Check dhcp-scope-usage

 [--winrm-username WINRM_USERNAME]

-Checks the IPv4 scope usage for a Windows DHCP server service.
+Monitors IPv4 DHCP scope usage on a Windows DHCP server.
+Connects via WinRM

 options: